voteagora/agora-next/README.md

 NextJS has some peculiar data access patterns given the mix of server-side and client-side components, that we are still getting used to.
 When in doubt, have a look at the `<ProposalsList />` component the `src/app/page.jsx` to see the fetching model in action.
 The general rule in NextJS is that you primary "server" component should do the fetching to keep it fast and use the cache in the best way possible, and then your client components can recieve that data from server components to add any interactivity you want.

+#### Data fetching

+When rendering the various components on the page on the server, it's commong that many different components need to access the same data for a single request.
+For example, a user's address or ENS name may need to be displayed both on a component on the page and in the page metdata.

+To avoid re-fetching the same data for a given request, Next.JS includes the `fetch('example.api/resource')` API, which retrieves and caches external resources ([see](https://nextjs.org/docs/app/building-your-application/data-fetching)).

+When we're unable to use the `fetch()` (e.g. because we're accessing data via the Primsa ORM client, via the DynamoDB client, etc.) the pattern we have adopted to make sure that these resources are not being fetched and re-fetched needlessly in the single request is to use the react cache to manually wrap these accesses.

+As mentioned above, all data access code under `/api` should
+1) be wrapped in a `React.cache` invocation
+2) by default, _only_ export cache-wrapped data accesses, to prevent unintentional mutliple fetching

+See `/src/app/api/common/delegates/getDelegates.ts` for an example.

+#### DB Access

 You will want to have a Database / SQL Viewer so that you can explore the data.
 Most of us use:

 - [TablePlus](https://tableplus.com/)